 Johannesburg (1 day)

-It is not our best recommendation for those travelling to South Africa as we didn’t really enjoyed the city (in fact, we don’t know anyone who has been to Johannesburg and liked it).
-The city reminds us of Sao Paulo, which we love by the way, but it’s the kind of place you have to go with a local to find the hidden gems and discover where the cultural activities are actually taking place.
+Johannesburg is not the easiest place to travel in South Africa.
+The city reminded us a lot of Sao Paulo, which we love by the way, but it’s the kind of place you have to go with a local to find the hidden gems and discover where the cultural activities are actually taking place.

 We heard a lot about a tour in Soweto, the largest slum in the African continent.
 We can’t say much as we did not do it.
 We don’t really agree with this sort of tour as it looks like a human safari.
 Soweto has almost 4 million inhabitants and it won’t be too hard to find someone from there who will take you to the slum.
 That would be perhaps a more original way to get to know such an emblematic place.
 Another option, is to get in touch with an NGO that works in the slum and check with them if there is an opportunity to see their projects.